G1aZzz/MIPNet/README.md

 # Multi-scale Informative Perceptual Networks for Monaural Speech Enhancement
-This repo provides a reference implementation of IDANet as described in the paper: _Multi-scale Informative Perceptual Networks for Monaural Speech Enhancement_
+This repo provides a reference implementation of MIPNet as described in the paper: _Multi-scale Informative Perceptual Networks for Monaural Speech Enhancement_
 ##Data preprocess
 100 types of noise are concatenated for training and validation, while 104 types of noise for testing (add 4 unseen noises including real-life noise).